cashfree/cashfree-payout-python/README.md

   python app.py
 ```

-You can change the necessary values in the app.py file as per your requirements and re run the script whenever needed.
+You can change the necessary values in the app.py file as per your requirements and re-run the script whenever needed.

 ## Doubts